Stagyrite/streem/doc/language.md

 # Language

-Streem language consists of constants, variables, operators, etc.
+The Stream language consists of constants, variables, operators, and other elements.

 ## Code comments